 Your Content is Public

-Social media content, including posts, comments, messages and replies, are available to the public and reflect on Texas State University.
-While we encourage you to interact with the community, you should not conduct official business on social media accounts.
+Social media content, including posts, comments, messages, and replies, are available to the public and reflect on Texas State University.
+Administrators must ensure accounts represent the units for which they were created and should not try to represent the university as a whole (referenced UPPS 06.05.05).
+While we encourage you to interact with the community, you should not conduct official business (e.g., anything involving confidential student, faculty, or staff information) on social media accounts.
 Refer official business through official administrative channels such as email.

 Social media is always evolving and changing.
 Social media account administrators should attempt to keep content on their accounts for two years to meet ADM320 General Correspondence records retention requirements.